 Call 24 hours a day, 7 days a week: 352-392-2229

-The equine veterinarians at the UF Large Animal Hospital provide advanced emergency colic care 24/7 to sick horses and large animals from the Gainesville, Ocala, Jacksonville and surrounding areas.
+The equine veterinarians at the UF Large Animal Hospital provide advanced emergency colic care 24/7 to sick horses from the Gainesville, Ocala, Jacksonville and surrounding areas.
 Our board-certified equine veterinarians, highly trained staff and purpose-built facilities can handle any surgical or medical colic case, and will work with you to provide the best possible outcome for your horse.

 Colic is a cruel and devastating disease that is second to old age as the leading cause of death in horses older than 30 days.
 The University of Florida has developed a program aimed at improving survival after colic surgery under the leadership of Dr. David Freeman.
-This program has been shown to reduce postoperative complications, increase short-term survival, increase long-term survival, and improve the long-term quality of life after colic surgery.
+This program has been shown to reduce postoperative complications, increase short-term survival, increase long-term survival and improve the long-term quality of life after colic surgery.
 This successful approach has even increased long-term survival after small intestinal surgery to several times longer than reported previously, and surgery in this segment is the most challenging and least successful type of colic surgery.
 Some horses may require a second surgery shortly after the first and even these can have a better long-term survival than previously reported.

 Surgical Veterinary Colic Care